Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability: Introduction

-The proposed results generalize the existing SRG separation theorem \cite[Th.~2]{Chaffey:21j} in the following sense: (i) the chordal assumption used for SRG over-approximation and interconnection rules is removed, and (ii) possibly unbounded open-loop systems are allowed.
-Our proof is \emph{self-contained} in the sense that it only exploits systems' input-output trajectories which are classified into three trajectory-wise cases, that is, incremental small-gain, incremental large-gain and incremental small-phase cases.
+In this paper, motivated by \cite{Zames:66} and \cite{Chaffey:21j}, we investigate feedback input-output stability based on the notion of SRG and aim at a self-contained story for SRG separation in both $\lt$ space and $\ltep$ space.
+The essence of our proposed results can be distilled into one sentence: \emph{Separation of the SRGs of two open-loop systems in $\mathbb{C}$ implies closed-loop stability or continuity}.
+The proposed results generalize the existing SRG separation theorem \cite[Th.~2]{Chaffey:21j} in the following sense: (i) the chordal assumption used for SRG over-approximation and interconnection rules is removed and (ii) possibly unbounded open-loop systems are allowed.
+Our proof is \emph{self-contained} in the sense that it only exploits systems' input-output trajectories classified into three trajectory-wise cases, that is, incremental small-gain, incremental large-gain and incremental small-phase cases.